MP Estate Planning UK

 Tax ThresholdDescriptionTax Rate

-Residence Nil Rate BandUp to £175,000 (subject to conditions)0%
+Residence Nil Rate BandUp to £175,000 per person (direct descendants only, qualifying residence)0%

 A somber yet reflective scene, featuring an elderly person on their deathbed, surrounded by family members dressed in professional business attire, conveying a sense of care and concern.
 The foreground captures the elderly individual's frail hand resting atop a stack of assorted wrapped gifts symbolizing deathbed gifts.
 In the middle ground, family members are gathered, their expressions a mix of sadness and contemplation, as they discuss the implications of these gifts.
 The background is softly blurred to create a warm, intimate atmosphere, with soft, natural lighting filtering through a window, casting gentle shadows.
 The image should evoke emotions surrounding inheritance, legacy, and potential tax consequences, while subtly incorporating the brand name "MP Estate Planning UK" into the scene's decor, such as on a gift tag or a piece of paper.